Palestinians describe heavy destruction, forced marches in ongoing Israeli raid around Gaza hospital | Law-Order

 Israel says it has killed over 13,000 militants, without providing evidence.
 It blames civilian casualties on Hamas, accusing it of using schools, hospitals and residential areas to shield its fighters.

-More than 80% of Gaza's population of 2.3 million have fled their homes, with most seeking refuge in the southernmost city of Rafah, which Israel says will be the next target of its ground offensive.
+More than 80 per cent of Gaza's population of 2.3 million have fled their homes, with most seeking refuge in the southernmost city of Rafah, which Israel says will be the next target of its ground offensive.
 Prime Minister Benjamin Netanyahu has rebuffed calls from the United States and others to avoid launching a major ground operation there, saying it is essential for defeating Hamas.

 The war began when Hamas-led militants stormed over the border on Oct.
 7 and rampaged across southern Israel, killing some 1,200 people, mostly civilians, and taking scores of people hostage.
 Hamas is still holding an estimated 100 hostages and the remains of 30 others, after most of the rest were freed in exchange for the release of Palestinian prisoners in November.